 No, you are only permitted to park in your assigned area.
 Parking in a restricted lot is a violation and will result in a citation being issued.

 If you have a large number of items to move, you may stop at Police Headquarters and pick up a temporary pass that will allow you to load or unload your car closer to your residence hall.
-You will be assigned a specific lot.
-If you park in a handicapped space, double park, or stay longer than your temporary pass states, you will be issued a citation and your vehicle may be towed.
+You will be assigned a specific lot for a limited amount of time.
+If you park in a handicapped space, double park, or stay longer than your temporary pass states, you will be issued a citation, and your vehicle may be towed.

 After four unpaid parking tickets, you will be placed on the MUPD Revoked List.
 This means that your vehicle or any vehicle registered to you, regardless of who operates the vehicle, is prohibited from parking and/or driving anywhere on campus.
 It will be towed at your expense.
-You will also be blocked from registering for classes and your transcripts will be held until full payment of all citations is made.
-All outstanding tickets must be paid before you graduate or your transcripts, graduation tickets and diploma will be held until payment is received.
+You will also be blocked from registering for classes, and your transcripts will be held until full payment of all citations is made.
+All outstanding tickets must be paid before you graduate, or your transcripts and diploma will be held until payment is received.